One of several papers on recruitment and selection

 Managing Remote Workers

 Because Your People MatterProbably the biggest issue for managers wanting to set up remote working for employees, suppliers (such as sole traders) and workers in umbrella firms is how they will be managed.
-This topic is too big for coverage here.
+This topic is too big for complete coverage here.
 We recommend reading the following:

 Leading remote teams